-Purchases and sales of securities are recorded on the settlement date.
-Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date.
-Net depreciation includes the gains and losses on investments bought and sold as well as held during the year.
+Purchases and sales of securities in the Master Trust are recorded on the settlement date.
+Interest income within the Master Trust is recorded on the accrual basis.
+Dividends within the Master Trust are recorded on the ex-dividend date.
+Net appreciation/depreciation in the Master Trust includes the gains and losses on investments bought and sold as well as held during the year.